 Keep Your Furry Family Members Indoors

 It's commonly believed that because dogs and cats have fur coats, they can withstand extreme cold and that's simply not true.
-Like humans, dogs and cats have only so much tolerance for the cold and if left outside in the cold for too long, they may develop frostbite and/or hypothermia.
-Make sure to bring your pets indoors during cold weather spells and if you have outdoor pets that absolutely cannot come inside, make sure they have adequate shelter to stay warm.
+Like humans, dogs and cats have only so much tolerance for the cold and if left outside in it for too long, they may develop frostbite and/or hypothermia.
+Make sure to bring your pets indoors during cold weather spells and if you have outdoor pets that absolutely cannot come inside, make sure they have adequate shelter/supplies to stay warm.
 Don't forget to check and refill their water frequently so it doesn't freeze.

 Don't Leave Your Fireplace Unattended